Historic Sites of Manitoba: No. 14 Elementary Flying Training School / No. 7 Air Observers School (Southport, RM of Portage la Prairie)

 The EFTS base consisted of eight larger buildings including a hangar, ground-instruction school, officers mess and quarters, non-commissioned officers mess and quarters, airmens quarters, airmens mess, stores, and garage.
 The base also had a 25-yard machine gun range with a 28-foot-high concrete wall.
-From 28 October to 5 December 1940, it was based at the Air Observers School No. 5 in Winnipeg, under the control of the Central Manitoba Flying School Limited.
+From 28 October to 5 December 1940, it was based at the No. 5 Air Observers School in Winnipeg, under the control of the Central Manitoba Flying School Limited.
 Training was done with a fleet of 25 Tiger Moths supplied by the Winnipeg Flying Club.
 In the summer of 1942, the school transferred to Assiniboia, Saskatchewan and the entire site was taken over by the AOS.

 The AOS had 12 buildings including a double-hangar (224 x 160 feet), standard hangar, headquarters, officers quarters, officers’ mess, airmen’s quarters, airmen’s mess, combined mess and quarters for non-commissioned officers, workshop, wireless building, direction-finding equipment building, motor garage, and stores.
 Beginning on 28 April 1941, pupils were given a 12-week regimen of training in air navigation, aerial photography, reconnaissance, observation, mapping, and description.
 Trainees were flown in aircraft operated by civilian-owned commercial flying companies, under Air Force supervision and instruction.

 Closed after the war, the site was reopened in the early 1950s and used for training Royal Canadian Air Force and NATO pilots.
 It became CFB Portage la Prairie in 1966 and was closed, due to military cutbacks, in September 1992.
 The site is still used for civilian aviation.

 Commanding Officers (Elementary Flying Training School)